 - Park your vehicles in a dry, safe, well-lit place as far away from buildings as possible (minimum of 15m). - If the vehicle is normally kept with the driver, refer to the "Parking at the driver's residence" section.
-If the parking period exceeds one week, the vehicle should be returned to the terminal. - Avoid parking your vehicles near any combustible materials such as fuel tanks or oxy acetylene storage (minimum of 15m). - Keep fire extinguishers (type BC) readily available and in good working order. - Make sure there are no fluid leaks under the vehicles and check for them regularly.
-Clean, or wipe up spilled fluids (adequate regular mechanical maintenance can prevent this type of problem at the source). - Leave the fuel tank level below a quarter or as low as possible. - If applicable, avoid keeping vehicles plugged in for a long time.
+If the parking period exceeds one week, the vehicle should be returned to the terminal. - Avoid parking your vehicles near any combustible materials such as fuel tanks or oxy acetylene storage (minimum of 15m). - Keep fire extinguishers (Type BC) readily available and in good working order. - Make sure there are no fluid leaks under the vehicles and check for them regularly.
+Clean, or wipe up spilled fluids (adequate regular mechanical maintenance can prevent this type of problem at the source). - Leave the fuel tank level below a quarter or as low as possible. - If applicable, avoid keeping vehicles plugged in for a long time. - Activate battery shut off switches and/or disconnect the battery cables (it may be desirable to remove the batteries if the parking period is particularly long).